Nino-dev/iot-cmd/MANUAL.md

       float celsius = kelvin - 273.15;
 ```

-## Step 9: Turn heater on at specific condition
+## Step 9: Turn heater on at specific temperature
-If we wanna say the built-in LED only turns on below a specific temperature we have to write an if statement.
-Down below you'll find the final code with the condition that the LED (heater) only blinks when the outside temperature is below 10 degrees.
+If we wanna say the built-in LED (heater) only turns on below a specific temperature we have to write an if statement.
+Down below you'll find the final code with the condition that the LED only blinks when the outside temperature is below 10 degrees.

 ```